Bahar Zendagi

 Describe where you were raised and what your childhood was like.

+My childhood began in Pul-e-Khumri, Baghlan Province, a city known for its industrious spirit.
+My father was one of the country’s leading mathematics educators, and my mother was a schoolteacher who taught physics and other science subjects.
+After my early education, we moved to my father’s ancestral village, a place surrounded by breathtaking greenery and the majestic Hindu Kush mountains.
+The soothing sound of the river, the gentle waves of the water, and the distant waterfall gave my early childhood a dreamy calm.
 I learned both agriculture and traditional medicine, and I am grateful for the wisdom passed down in my family.
 Our home was full of warmth, and our daily routine included reading the Quran with translation, as well as the poems of Omar Khayyam, Hafiz Shirazi, and Jalal al-Din Muhammad Balkhi (Rumi).
 These practices gave us a broad vision of humanity.
 I am especially grateful for my grandmother, who taught me the art of weaving baskets, the importance of cruelty-free cosmetics, first aid techniques, and survival skills, along with the values of ethical living.
+Later, when we moved to another country, I carried the sound of that waterfall in my mental luggage, offering me calm through the hardest times.
+Even as we faced barriers to education, private tutors gave me access to knowledge, and it was then that I discovered mental health.
+A topic that sparked my lifelong art of living.

 List any interesting or unusual jobs you may have had.